Echinoderm: Phylogeny

 Echinoderm phylogeny has long been a contentious subject.
 While the relationships among extant taxa are well-understood, there is no broadly accepted consensus regarding the phylum's origins or the relationships among its extinct groups.
 Echinoderm evolution shows a high degree of homoplasy, meaning that many features have evolved multiple times independently.
 This means that many features initially assumed to indicate a genetic connection do not, in fact, do so, which has obscured the true relationships of various groups.

 External phylogeny

-Echinoderms are bilaterians, meaning that their ancestors were mirror-symmetric.
+Echinoderms are bilaterians, meaning that their ancestors were mirror-symmetric, as their larvae remain.
 Among the bilaterians, they belong to the deuterostome division, meaning that the blastopore, the first opening to form during embryo development, becomes the anus instead of the mouth.

 Echinoderms are the sister group of the Hemichordata, with which they form the crown group Ambulacraria.
-Two taxa of uncertain placement, Vetulocystida and Yanjiahella, have each been proposed as either stem-group echinoderms or stem-group ambulacrarians.
+Two extinct taxa of uncertain placement, Vetulocystida and Yanjiahella, have each been proposed as either stem-group echinoderms or stem-group ambulacrarians.
 Vetulocystids have also been proposed as stem-group chordates, while Yanjiahella has also been proposed to be a stem-group hemichordate.

 The Ambulacrarian context of the echinoderms is shown below, simplified from Li et al. 2023, with the possible ambulacrarian placements of the uncertain taxa shown with dashed lines and question marks: